Those taking the California Bar Examination or First-Year Law Student's Examination must follow strict rules while the exam

 1. After an applicant has been found eligible to take an

 examination, he/she will receive an admittance ticket, which contains

-the applicant’s application number and file number.
+the applicant’s application number and file number, and your NCBE number for the California Bar Examination.
 The applicant should

 not write anything on the ticket and all applicants are required to